illinois-cs241/illinois-cs241.github.io/shell.md

 Hey!
 ```

 You have been given a sample script file `test_file.txt`.
-Your history files and script files should be formatted in the same manner.
+Your history files and script files should be formatted in the same manner (this means you can use your history file as a script file in `-f`).

 If the user supplies an incorrect number of arguments, or the script file cannot be found, your shell should print the appropriate error from `format.h` and exit.

-The [getopt](http://linux.die.net/man/3/getopt) function may come in handy. :smile:
+Tip: The `getopt` function may come in handy. :smile:

-## Interaction
+## Interaction Within Your Shell

-#### Prompting
+### Prompting

 When prompting for a command, the shell will print a prompt in the following format (from `format.h`):